Phazyck/PEuler/README.md

-# PEuler
-# - Solutions to Project Euler Problems
+# PEuler\n - Solutions to Project Euler Problems

 In this repository, I have collected my solutions for different mathematical problems hosted on projecteuler.net, implemented in various programming languages.